Department for Environment and Water Corporate Plan

-Regional NRM boards also use the Regional and State NRM Plans to guide the development of Water Allocation Plans (WAP).
-Designed to ensure the responsible allocation and management of water resources, each WAP is developed in consultation with DEWNR, the Minister for Water and the community.
+Currently, regional and state NRM plans are used to guide the development of Water Allocation Plans (WAP).
+Designed to ensure the responsible allocation and management of water resources, each WAP is developed in consultation with the department, the Minister for Environment and Water and the community.

-Note: Kangaroo Island NRM Region does not publish a separate WAP, their Water Resources Management policies are outlined in Volume 3 of their Regional NRM Plan.
+Note: The Kangaroo Island region does not have any prescribed water resources, so it does not publish a WAP.
+Its water resources management policies are currently outlined in Volume 3 of their regional NRM Plan.

 Water Security Statement